About Us

 Arafaat Valiani, Associate Professor, University of Oregon

 Dr. Arafaat Valiani, PhD is the 2023 Killam Laureate and Visiting Scholar in Community Health Sciences in Cumming School of Medicine at the University of Calgary.
 He is Associate Professor of History in the Department of History at the University of Oregon.
-Dr. Valiani studied postcolonial and social theory as an undergraduate at Concordia University in Montreal, African history and thought in the United Kingdom (MA School of Oriental and African Studies), and then focused on historical sociology and modern South Asian history in the United States (MPhil./PhD Columbia University) at the doctoral level.
+Dr. Valiani studied postcolonial and social theory as an undergraduate at Concordia University in Montreal, African history and thought in the United Kingdom (MA School of Oriental and African Studies), and then focused on medical ethnography and modern South Asian history in the United States (MPhil./PhD Columbia University) at the doctoral level.
 His research and teaching combine transdisciplinary insights from the history of science and postcolonial science studies in order to contribute to the study of genetics and science in modern South Asia, as well as biomedical ethics pertaining to the prospect of introducing precision medicine to address health inequities experienced by racialized communities in North America.
 His research languages are Kutchi, Urdu, Gujarati and Hindi.
 He serves as a member of the Executive Committee of CSASA-ACESA, the Canadian South Asian Studies Association / Association canadienne d’études sud-asiatiques.

 arafaat.valiani@ucalgary.ca